 There are two kinds of expert witnesses an attorney may use to render expert opinion and testimony in police dog bite lawsuits.
-First, there is the animal behavior expert.
-Second, there is the police dog handler.
-Each expert possesses their own specialized knowledge.
+First, there is an animal behavior expert.
+Second, there is a police dog handler.
+Each has their own specialized area of expertise.
 Below, I focus on the differences between these two types of experts.

-The animal behavior expert uses knowledge about the scientific principles underlying the science of animal behavior.
-Animal behavior expert has the interest in understanding how the principles and findings from this science can be applied to police dog behavior.
-Police dogs given that they are dogs, are open to expert analysis from an animal behavior perspective.
+The animal behavior expert uses knowledge about the scientific principles and tries to apply them in a meaningful way to the fact pattern of any dog\ bite case, including attacks by police canines.
+And it should be importantly noted that police dogs, given that they are dogs, are open to expert analysis from an animal behavior perspective.

-In contrast, the police dog handler, is an individual with knowledge and expertise in how police dogs are trained, whether it be for suspect apprehension, drug detection, or locating a suspect.
-Police dog handlers also have the expertise to opine about the proper protocol for the deployment of these dogs in field situations to apprehend suspects.
+In contrast, the police dog handler is in essence just a trainer for a specialized type of dog.
+This individual has expertise in the techniques used to train a police dog, whether it be for obedience, suspect apprehension, drug detection, explosives, etc. Moreover, the police dog handler may qualify as an expert about the proper protocol for the deployment of these dogs in field situations to apprehend suspects.
+However, in many instances, this area falls within the expertise of a use of force specialist.

 Given the above, the police dog handler asks “how” questions about police dog behavior.
-That is, how to teach a police K9 to bite and hold, how to teach the dog to sniff narcotics, how to teach a police dog to follow a scent trail, how to teach a police dog to start and stop attack on command, etc. in short, the police dog handler has the expertise to address issues surrounding the methods used to teach the dog to perform a certain task and whether or not the dog was proficient at that task.
-How to make a police dog perform a behavior or sequence of behaviors requires a different understanding of why the police dog performs a particular behavior, as explained below.
+That is, how to teach a police K-9 to apprehend a suspect, how to teach the dog to detect narcotics, how to teach a police dog to follow a scent trail, how to teach a police dog to start and stop an attack on command, etc.

 Which expert to choose for your police dog bite case?

 Both the police dog handler and animal behavior expert will qualify in court as police dog experts.
 However, an attorney’ s choice of which expert to use depends on the issues raised.
-For example, if there is contention about whether the dog should have been deployed given the circumstances present at the time of the incident then the police dog handler or an use of force expert is the one to choose.
-On the other hand, if the attorney feels the jury needs to know why police dogs are exceptionally dangerous or why the police dog handler had such difficulty in controlling the dog, then the animal behavior expert is the best expert to use.
+For example, if there is contention about whether the dog should have been deployed given the circumstances then the police dog handler or use of force expert is the one to choose.
+On the other hand, if the attorney feels the jury needs to know why police dogs are exceptionally dangerous or why the police dog handler had such difficulty in controlling the dog, or why the K-9 was defective, then the animal behavior expert is the best expert to use.

 Read more about police canines